Oloja11/Booking-Management-System-Backend/README.md

 <p>Introduction
-This document provides a comprehensive guide to the implementation of app user registration, email verification, login, logout , VTU functionality.
+This document provides a comprehensive guide to the implementation of app user registration, email verification, login, logout ,Booking services.
 These features are essential for creating a secure and user-friendly web application for user to purchase airtime The implementation adheres to professional best practices and security standards to ensure a robust and reliable user authentication syste</p>